konsept-ch/Claroline/docs/cep-release-workflow.md

 - Pick the release commit (usually `main` HEAD) and fast-forward the environment branch: `git branch -f val <commit>`.
 - Push branch updates (`git push origin val`) and create the tag: `git tag -a component-val-x.y.z <commit> -m "Component VAL x.y.z"`; push with `git push origin component-val-x.y.z`.
 - Deploy from the environment branch and record the tag in Jelastic.
-- Promote to ARCHIVE/PROD by repeating the fast-forward/tag steps in order (VAL -> ARCHIVE -> PROD).
+- Promote to ARCHIVE or PROD by repeating the fast-forward/tag steps off `val` as needed (no dependency between `archive` and `prod` cuts).
 - Update `Claroline/docs/cep-release-workflow.md` with the new tag names and deployment notes.

 ## Maintenance Notes